-The new UDM2 asset is delivered as a multi-band GeoTIFF file, with the following bands and values:
+The new UDM2.1 asset is delivered as a multi-band GeoTIFF file, with the following bands and values:

-Planet’s UDM2 classification approach is based on supervised machine learning techniques that use observation data from Planet-sensors to train a classification model.
+Planet’s UDM2.1 classification approach is based on supervised machine learning techniques that use observation data from Planet-sensors to train a classification model.

 To ensure that the truth scenes dataset are representative of the global catalog of Planet images, Planet draws from a diversity of satellites, scene content, seasonality, geography and cloud types to contribute to the truth scene curation and classification process.

-Planet’s engineering team regularly reviews cloud masks and identifies new scenes to add to the truth scene training set.
-Additionally, customer reports of poorly performing scenes or regions are part of the feedback process to improve the truth training set.
+The Planet Engineering team regularly reviews cloud masks and identifies new scenes and add to the truth scene training set.
+Additionally, your reports of poorly performing scenes or regions are part of the feedback process to improve the truth training set.